opensearch-project/documentation-website/_install-and-configure/install-opensearch/debian.md

 {% assign version_parts = site.opensearch_major_minor_version | split: "." %}
 {% assign major_version_mask = version_parts[0] | append: ".x" %}

-# DEB
+# Debian

 Installing OpenSearch using the Advanced Packaging Tool (APT) package manager simplifies the process considerably compared to the [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) method.
 Several technical considerations, such as the installation path, location of configuration files, and creation of a service managed by `systemd`, as examples, are handled automatically by the package manager.

-Generally speaking, installing OpenSearch from the DEB distribution can be broken down into a few steps:
+Generally speaking, installing OpenSearch from the Debian distribution can be broken down into a few steps:

 1. **Download and install OpenSearch.**
-   - Install manually from a DEB distribution or by creating a local repository.
+   - Install manually from a Debian distribution or by creating a local repository.
 1. **Configure important system settings.**
    - These settings are applied to the host before modifying any OpenSearch files.
 1. **(Optional) Test OpenSearch.**